SCOPE OF THIS CHAPTER

 - The recording of interventions and actions should seek to identify which 'Recommendation' or Outcome they relate to;

 - The recording should seek a proportionate balance to reflect positive and negative aspects of a child or family's life;

 - The structure of the recording should readily distinguish between current and historical events.

 Every 3 months the case file recording should provide a succinct summary of the work undertaken, specifically linking progress to the Recommendation/Outcomes of the Plan.
 It therefore promotes accountability, an understanding of progress and continued planning.

 It should also highlight fresh issues that have emerged, both strengths as well as concerns, and reflect how these have been dealt with as well as acknowledging the impact (or otherwise) of any new issues on the overall nature of the case.

-The Summary helps to bring together the outcomes of all the information and actions with the child/family and reflect/analyse/evaluate upon the progress of then intervention, including the child and family's engagement with the intervention.
+The summary helps to bring together the outcomes of all the information and actions with the child/family and reflect/analyse/evaluate upon the progress of the intervention, including the child and family's levels of engagement with the intervention.

 Children and their families must be routinely involved in the process of gathering and recording information about them.
 They should feel they are part of the recording process.

 They should be asked to provide information, express their own views and wishes, and contribute to assessments, reports and to the formulation of plans.
 The child should have the opportunity to have support to be able to do this if needed, through an Advocate and/or through specialist help, e.g. a signer.

 It is recommended that any contribution the child may wish to make, any written material, certificates etc. should be included on the record as copies, so that the child retains the original items so that they have their own record of their wishes, progress etc.